A Brief History

 Something else you may or may not find to be bizarre is all of the strange and somewhat humorous edits people have made over the years to the Wikipedia article on groundhogs.

-Question for students: Do you believe that the groundhog made the correct prediction this year?
-Please let us know in the comments section below.
+Question for students (and subscribers): Do you believe that the groundhog made the correct prediction this year?
+Please let us know in the comments section below this article.
 Whether you do or do not, we wish you a Happy Groundhog Day!

 Your readership is much appreciated!